BRST symmetry and fictitious parameters: Introduction

 To be clear about the gauge fixing and its connection with BRST symmetry let us look at a particular case, the Maxwell electrodynamics (QED).
 As we know to quantize the theory using the Faddeev-Senjanovic method, the usual gauge chosen is the Coulomb gauge.
 Therefore we work with the true physical degrees of freedom but lost the explicit covariance.
 So in order to maintain the explicit covariance, we utilize the Faddeev-Popov-DeWitt trick and the gauge chosen is the Lorenz gauge.
 But we know that we can use other covariant gauge choices, such as the t'Hooft-Veltman covariant choice \cite{k2,Nash}, and there are many other choices of gauge in the literature, covariant or not.
 Naturally we think if these various choices of gauge do not contribute to the physical degrees of freedom there must be a symmetry behind this fact.
 In the present case, the different gauge choices are tied by the BRST symmetry, nicely demonstrated by Tuytin.

-In the same form there are another electrodynamics in the literature, known as Podolsky generalized electrodynamics\footnote{The generalized electrodynamics, with higher order derivatives, is unitary and stable \cite{Russos}} (GQED) \cite{Bop}.
-We describe the interaction in a covariant language with gauge symmetry \cite{Ut2} and all the concepts discussed previously, about the covariant dynamics of systems with constraints and the quantization procedure with the inclusion of thermic effects, are applicable \cite{Boni1,bufalo12}.
+In the same form there is another electrodynamics in the literature, known as Podolsky generalized electrodynamics (GQED).
+As a small historical introduction let us say more about this kind of electrodynamics.
+When Ostrogradski built higher-order derivative Lagrangians in classical mechanics a new research field was opened \cite{Ostro}.
+Today we can put the set of higher-order theories as effective theories\footnote{The generalized electrodynamics, with higher order derivatives, is unitary and stable \cite{Russos}.}.
+The main idea of this branch of higher-order derivatives is very simple; we construct additional higher-order terms in standard Lagrangians in such a way that it preserves the original symmetries of the problem\footnote{This can be seen in the generalization of Utijama's work \cite{Ut2}.}.
+The pioneers of higher-order theories in field theory were Bopp, Podolsky and Schwed \cite{Bop}.
+They proposed a generalized electrodynamics in an endeavor to get rid of the infinites on Maxwell electrodynamics, such as the electron self-energy and the vacuum polarization current.
+As a result, their expression for this new Lagrangian exhibits a free parameter or length that can be identified as the inverse of a mass, the Podolsky's mass $m_{p}$\footnote{The lower bound for the free parameter is $m_{p}\geq 350$ GeV \cite{Daniel}.}.
+The fact that the theory is finite in a classic point of view, will reflect in the same way in a quantum description.
+The theory has the quality of control the UV divergences in a sense closely related to the Pauli-Villars-Rayski regularization scheme.\cite{bufalo12, Rays}.
+So we describe the interaction in a covariant language with gauge symmetry and all the concepts discussed previously, about the covariant dynamics of systems with constraints and the quantization procedure with the inclusion of thermic effects, are applicable \cite{Boni1}.
 An important comment on how to fix the physical degrees of freedom in a covariant way should be done, although initially Podolsky had used the Lorenz condition

-to fix the physical degrees of freedom, after a rigorous study involving constraint analysis, we see that this is not completely true \cite{galvao}, because we have a residual freedom and Lorenz choice is not attainable from the classical point of view.
-As a result the natural way of fixing the degrees of freedom has become the generalized Lorenz condition
+to fix the physical degrees of freedom, after a rigorous study involving constraint analysis, we see from the classical point of view that this is not completely true, because we have a residual freedom when we utilize it.
+Explicitly, the Lorenz choice does not fix the gauge, it is not attainable (we do not recover the generalized Coulomb gauge from Lorenz gauge), and it is not preserved by the time evolution of the system \cite{galvao}.
+As a result, the natural way of fixing the degrees of freedom has become the generalized Lorenz condition

 attainable, but this condition increases the order of the derivatives in the Lagrangian.
 On the other hand, there is other gauge condition known as no-mixing gauge \cite{pdif,AndGsdkp}